 What is Chase QuickPay?

 Imagine this scenario: You’re with a big group of friends at a restaurant when the server hands over the bill.
 Immediately, you all start asking, Who can pay cash?
 Who only has a card?
 Should we ask for separate checks?

 Dining out with a large party is usually an inconvenience for diners, as well as the server who’s stuck divvying up the bill.
 That’s where Chase QuickPay comes into play.
 With this mobile banking feature, everyone in your group can pull out their phones and use Chase QuickPay to transfer money from their checking accounts to the designated payee.

 How Chase Person-to-Person QuickPay Works

 Chase QuickPay is a great mobile finance tool in many ways.
 In order to sign up for Chase QuickPay, all you need is a valid email address or mobile phone number and a bank account that you want to use with the service.
-You can even be a non Chase customer to transact with Chase customers without enrolling in Chase QuickPay — your bank just has to be in the clearxchange network.
+You can even be a non-Chase customer to transact with Chase customers without enrolling in Chase QuickPay — your bank just has to be in the clearxchange network.

-Once your email and account have been verified, you can transfer money to a Chase account or anyone else who has QuickPay enabled and vice versa (though you don’t need a Chase account to use QuickPay, at least one of the people involved in each Chase money transfer must be a member of Chase Bank).
+Once your email (or phone number) and account have been verified, you can transfer money to a Chase account or anyone else who has QuickPay enabled and vice versa.

 Sounds super simple, right?
 Not so fast.